IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 - war file (``mvn package`` from Jenkins)
 - installer (``cd scripts/installer && make``)
-- other files as needed, such as an updated Solr schema
+- other files as needed, such as updated Solr schema and config files

 Publish Release
 ---------------